Allocation Assist

 • Current visa copies of family members (if inside the UAE)

-• Your original passport, residency visa and Emirates ID
+• Your original passport, residency visa, and Emirates ID

-• Passport size photographs of each family member
+• Passport-size photographs of each family member

 • Legalized, attested marriage certificate (translated into Arabic)